 The Clear Lake Nature Preserve including Brennan Woods is open!
-The preserve was closed to the public over the last few months during a selective tree harvest.
+The preserve was closed to the public a few months in the spring of 2017 during a selective tree harvest.
 Even though the preserve is open, the land looks quite different after the tree harvest and after the prescribed fire we completed earlier in the year on the preserve.
 More recently, some residents and visitors are noticing the brown field on the west side of the preserve.

 Not surprisingly, some are asking, why all this activity?

 We're glad you are interested!
 Here are the reasons and the vision.
-Converting the 45-acre, Clear Lake Nature Preserve & Brennan Woods to its former open oak woodland continuum (meaning the preserve includes an oak savanna ecosystem that gradually becomes an open oak woodland ecosystem) requires all these steps--a selective harvest, a prescribed fire, and vegetation management.
+Converting the 46-acre, Clear Lake Nature Preserve & Brennan Woods to its former open oak woodland continuum (meaning the preserve includes an oak savannah ecosystem that gradually becomes an open oak woodland ecosystem) requires all these steps--a selective harvest, a prescribed fire, and vegetation management.